| | | metrics

 based on ASHRAE 90.1 energy consumption standard, and used as part of the LEED

+evaluation process.
 Note that this analysis covers operating energy only.
 The embodied energy

+of construction and maintenance over time is not included.
 Other metrics are important to measure a building's sustainability, including

 water use, waste generation, and others.
 Of all the metrics, energy is arguably